Nathan Rosenberg: Biography

 Rosenberg's contribution to understanding technological change was acknowledged by Douglass C. North in his Nobel Prize lecture entitled "Economic Performance through Time".
 In 1996 he was awarded the Leonardo da Vinci Medal, the highest award of the Society for the History of Technology.

 In 1986's How the West Grew Rich, Rosenberg and co-author L.E.
 Birdzell, Jr. argued that Western Europe's economic success grew out of a loosening of political and religious controls, and that Western medieval life was not actually organized in castles, cathedrals, and cities; but that it was organized more in the rural areas in huts and in places with reliable access to food.
 This is why, the book states, most of the population was to some extent involved in agriculture and its related occupations of transporting produce from place to place.
 The importance of these ideas have since been more fully recognized by the discipline of international economic history.
 The Rosenberg-Birdzell hypothesis is that innovation is produced by economic competition among politically independent entities.
 This hypothesis is tested and supported by Joel Mokyr in his contribution to the Festschrift-issue of Research Policy, which was published in honor of Nathan Rosenberg in 1994.

+Rosenberg died in 2015 and was buried at the Los Gatos Memorial Park, San Jose.